univention/guardian/docs/guardian-manual/management-ui.rst

 Editing existing roles
 ----------------------

+This section describes how to edit existing roles in the *Management UI*.

-To edit a role, follow the steps in :ref:`listing-roles` to list them and then click on the name of the role you want to edit.
+To edit a role,
+follow the steps in :ref:`listing-roles` to list them and then click the name of the role that you want to edit.

 .. figure:: /images/management-ui/click_on_role.png
    :width: 100%